 - Muscle twitching

 - Increased injuries

-Without enough calcium in the diet, rickets can develop, which is when a cat’s bones become brittle, soft, and fragile.
-This makes jumping injuries more likely to occur.
+Without enough calcium in the diet, rickets can develop, causing a cat’s bones to become brittle, soft, and fragile.
+This means that jumping injuries are more likely to occur.

-A cricket’s exoskeleton is made of chitin, which is an excellent source of prebiotic fiber that helps to keep a cat’s digestive system healthy and working efficiently.
+A cricket’s exoskeleton is made of chitin.
+This is a good source of prebiotic fiber that helps to keep a cat’s digestive system healthy and working efficiently.

 Are Crickets Bad For Cats?

-As already mentioned, crickets aren’t toxic when eaten by cats.
-Cats can’t get poisoned from eating a cricket, but they may vomit if they don’t like the taste.
-This is also sometimes a natural reaction to eating one.
+Cats can’t be poisoned from eating a cricket, but they may vomit if they dislike the taste.
+This is sometimes a natural reaction to eating one.

-However, there are a few risks that come with eating crickets.
-They’re relatively rare, but if your cat gets sick after eating a cricket, your cat might be suffering from one of the following problems:
+However, some risks come with eating crickets.
+They’re uncommon, but if your cat gets sick after eating a cricket, your cat might have one of these problems:

 - Bad breath

 - Bleeding gums